Diabetic foot ulcers: a podiatric surgeon’s perspective on chronic wound management

 Q: Were you able to evaluate PluroGel in a measured way?

 Answer from Dr. Lepow: I’ve done a small series case study.
 I have a few cases where patients are seeing me as second or third consultation, so they’ve tried everything else, and when I can put something on that makes a big difference, sometimes within a week’s time period, that’s great.
-Patients are healed faster, they get into diabetic foot remission and are seen to have more ulcer-free days, which is everything we strive for with our patient population.
+Patients are healed faster, they go into diabetic foot remission and are seen to have more ulcer-free days, which is everything we strive for with our patient population.

 Q: How does PluroGel compare to other products you’ve tried?